 - MA, Cross-Cultural Theology, Catholic Theological Union, Chicago, IL...

-Olivier Bercault specializes in armed conflicts, refugee issues and international criminal prosecutions.
+Olivier Bercault specializes in Human Rights, armed conflicts, refugee issues and international criminal prosecutions.
 He served in the emergencies program at Human Rights Watch (HRW) and conducted research missions in numerous conflict areas: Eastern Chad, Darfur, Central African Republic, Algeria, Afghanistan, Iraq, Sri Lanka among others.
 During that period, he investigated and documented widespread and serious abuses committed by governmental forces, rebel and other armed groups.
-His research on war...
+His...

 Filip Kovacevic is an adjunct professor in the Departments of Politics and International Studies.
 As a Montenegrin author, social justice activist, and geopolitical analyst, Prof. Kovacevic has lectured and taught across Europe, the Balkans, the former USSR, and the U.S., including two years at Smolny College, the first liberal arts college in Russia, operating under the auspices of St. Petersburg State University.
 He received fellowships from the Open Society Institute and the National...